kas-catholic/confessit-web/README.md

 ### `yarn test`

+> We don't have any tests yet, but we plan to add some soon.

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.